Daliborkozar/Sachulatatz/README.md

 I will be building this project using React for the frontend and node,express and mongoDB for the backend.

-Since I only used firebase for backend this time my challenge is to build a complete backend similar to firebase
+Since I only used firebase for backend this time my challenge is to build a complete backend.

+In the near future my plan is a remake of this app in Next.js

 TODO:
 ~~Template design~~